Also see Most Charismatics Are Closet Cessationists

 I initially didn’t include anything about Bethel’s grave-sucking / grave-soaking and their belief in the power of soaking.
 It was so outlandish that I feared people would think I had made it up.
 But one of my favorite people mentioned it as his top Bethel creep-factor so I added it.

 The more I learn of Bethel, the more I think they use the strategy of those employing the iconic “Nigerian Prince funds transfer” email scam.
 We know those emails are ridiculous, but they write them that way on purpose.
 If they made them more plausible they’d attract too many responses from people who would eventually figure it out.
 So they make the emails so extreme that only the truly gullible would reply.
 Same thing with Bethel.
-They say and do such ridiculous things that only someone with a discernment vacuum or some deep emotional needs would give them a second glance.
+They say and do such ridiculous things that only someone with a discernment vacuum or some deep emotional issues would give them a second glance.
 God’s word isn’t enough for them, so they seek experiences and “new revelations.”
 It is one of God’s graces that He makes these phonies so obvious.

 Before anyone seeks the “greater” gift of prophecy — however one defines it — he should seek the “lesser” gift of discernment.
 I’ve never had a strong position on whether certain spiritual gifts have ceased or not.
 I see merits in both arguments.
 But while I left the possibility open that they could remain, I can’t avoid two truths: I’ve never seen them applied properly (i.e., those who focus on tongues as evidence of salvation brutally misuse the few and clear verses that address them) and I’ve seen countless examples of abuse (false teachers, fake healings, guilt over “not having enough faith” to be healed, etc.).
 But this post wasn’t about which side is right on that debate, it was a warning against a ministry that has serious issues either way.